orkes-io/docs/blog/2022-08-05-reduce-reuse-recycle.md

 <p align="center"><img src="/content/img/minuet_v1.jpg" alt="minuet treio - but not efficiently" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>

 Even with re-using tasks, we can make this workflow smaller - I'm exhausted scrolling *past* this workflow.
+Further, this workflow is pretty much a "one hit wonder" - it is hardcoded for the 4 tasks and that's it.

 ## Recycling tasks